Pheromones might work by making the women feel more at ease with men. And it may make them feel more attractive to them or more attracted to them.

 Without relying on other sensory cues is the person frowning?
 Is his voice strained?
-Is he perspiring more than normal?
+Perspiring more than normal?
 Is it he fidgeting people with highly tuned VNOs may be able to read a person’s mood based solely on the pheromones he or she is sending into the air.

-Those of you who live in places where winter stretches across the majority of the calendar know firsthand the glory of replacing wool and down with T-shirts and shorts.
+Those of you who live in places with long winters know firsthand the glory of replacing wool and down with T-shirts and shorts.
 Wonderful things can happen when we uncover our skin.
 One study found that summertime sex is the steamiest, the most erotic, and occurs more frequently than in the quieter months of winter.

-We sweat profusely in the summer, too, and this sweat does more than cool our bodies; it also holds our pheromones and allows them to waft into the air and then enter the VNOs of our friends, acquaintances, and the people we pass on the street or stand next to in line for the movie.
+We sweat profusely in the summer, too, and this sweat does more than cool our bodies.
+It also holds our pheromones and allows them to waft into the air and then enter the VNOs of our friends, and acquaintances, and the people we pass on the street.

 The Pheromone Mother-Baby Bond